MLforAll/libftreadline/README.md

 The project, while in good shape, is not finished.
 Norm issues and bugs can exist.
 Autocompletion is done!
-History needs to be fixed tho.
+History fixed and working.
+Copy and paste left to do.